MariusTBjercke/BlizzlikeCMS/README.md

 ### Cleanup

 Delete or move the file /var/www/html/install.php in order to keep your installation secure.
 Example:
-`sudo rm /var/www/html/install.php` to delete the file.
+`rm /var/www/html/install.php` to delete the file.
-`sudo mv /var/www/html/install.php /home/$USER/install.php` to move it into your home folder.
+`mv /var/www/html/install.php /home/$USER/install.php` to move it into your home folder.

 ### Log in and configure the CMS via the admin panel.
 1. Navigate to http://BLIZZLIKE_SERVER_IP/admin.php